Lee Cattermole: International career

 Cattermole received his first call-up to the England under-21 squad for the October 2006 play-offs against Germany.

 Cattermole scored his first international goal and the first goal of the U-21 European Championships on 15 June 2009 against Finland.
 The goal was set up by Aston Villa striker Gabriel Agbonlahor.
 Cattermole went on to score his third in an England shirt when they came from behind to defeat Macedonia U21s in a 2–1 win with a goal in the 83rd minute sealing the victory after an impressive goal from Freddie Sears.

 Coaching career

-In January 2022, Cattermole returned to former club Middlesbrough, appointed Under-18s lead coach.
+On 20 January 2022, Cattermole returned to his former club Middlesbrough as under-18s lead coach.
 On 10 February 2023, it was announced that he would be departing his role at the end of the month.

-In December 2024, Cattermole joined League One side Bristol Rovers as first-team coach with a focus on the development and implementation of set-pieces.
-Just four days after joining, he became caretaker manager alongside David Horseman following the sacking of Matt Taylor.
-Before the first match of his caretaker reign however, it was reported that Cattermole had left the club, officially confirmed following the appointment of Iñigo Calderón.
+On 12 December 2024, Cattermole joined League One side Bristol Rovers as first-team coach with a focus on the development and implementation of set-pieces.
+Just four days after joining, on 16 December, he became caretaker manager alongside David Horseman following the sacking of Matt Taylor.
+Before the first match of his caretaker reign however, it was reported that Cattermole had left the club, which was officially confirmed following the appointment of Iñigo Calderón on 26 December.

+On 16 June 2026, Cattermole was appointed manager of National League club Gateshead on a two-year contract.